bcgov/design-research-guide/docs/understand-user-research.md

 {: .label .label-blue}
 [Edit or Request New Content](https://github.com/bcgov/user-research-guide/issues/new/choose)

-# What is User Research?
+# What is Design Research?

-User research is a study of
-- Who the users of a service are
-- How they behave
-- What their motivations for using the service are
+Design research (sometimes called user research) is a study of who the users of a service are, how they behave, and what their motivations for using the service are.

 We hear from people in their own words, so we may gain an understanding of what they want and need from government.

-## Why is User Research Important?
+## Why is Design Research Important?

-Learning about users allows you to create better government services, products and content.
+Learning about the needs of people allows you to create better government services, products and content.

 You will learn the user’s motivations, struggles, and goals when interacting with government.

-The role of a user researcher is not to consult with, audit, or teach users.
-The role of a user researcher is to be an active observer and listen without bias or assumptions.
+The role of a design researcher is not to consult with, audit, or teach participants.
+The role of a design researcher is to be an active observer and listen without bias or assumptions.

-User research helps to
+Design research helps to

 - Discover the need for products and services sooner rather than later
 - Establish a good foundation to make sure you are designing the best, content, products, services, or programs
 - Lower cost of projects in the long term
 - Improve processes to deliver services faster and be more responsive
-- Reduce the number of user questions and complaints
+- Reduce the number of questions and complaints to call centres

 ## When to do Research

-You can do user research at any stage of a project.
+You can do design research at any stage of a project.
 Where you are in a project will determine what kind of research you do.

 ### Discover
 Your focus in the Discover phase is on generative research and finding out what the problems are.

 **Already have a solution in mind?
-User research is a great opportunity to challenge your assumptions.**
+Design research is a great opportunity to challenge your assumptions.**

 It is best to challenge assumptions early to minimize unexpected surprises.
 When you discover areas of success and failure early, it is easier to plan what to do before lots of time has been committed to a solution.